 Records Management at YSU

-In compliance with Section 149.33 of the Ohio Revised Code, Youngstown State University, by the authority of its Board of Trustees, has established a records management program under the jurisdiction of the President’s Office and University Archives & Special Collections for the purpose of insuring proper scheduling, storage and disposal of university records.
-Records Retention for Public Colleges and Universities in Ohio: A Manual (Inter-University Council of Ohio, 2009) will be used as the basis for Youngstown State University’s records management program.
-This program is designed to reduce the number of non-current records occupying expensive office space, eliminate unnecessary duplication of records between offices, offer a systematic method of records destruction and create an awareness of documents with a permanent archival value.
+In compliance with Section 149.33 of the Ohio Revised Code, Youngstown State University, by the authority of its Board of Trustees, has established a records management program under the jurisdiction of the President’s Office and University Archives & Special Collections for the purpose of ensuring proper scheduling, storage and disposal of University records.
+Records Retention for Public Colleges and Universities in Ohio: A Manual (Inter-University Council of Ohio, 2009) will be used as the basis for the University's records management program.
+This program is designed to reduce the number of non-current records, eliminate unnecessary duplication of records between offices, offer a systematic method of records destruction, and create an awareness of documents with a permanent archival value.

 The University recognizes the need for orderly management and retrieval of all official records and a documented records retention and destruction schedule congruent with all state and federal laws and related regulations.
 All official records as defined by Section 149.011 of the Ohio Revised Code, (paper, microform, electronic, or any other media) will be retained for the minimum periods stated in the Records Retention for Public Colleges and Universities in Ohio: A Manual (Inter-University Council of Ohio, 2009).
 After a specified period of time, official records must be disposed of in a manner that is consistent with, and systematically carried out in accordance with, prescribed records and information management guidelines and procedures.